colosseum-wiot/user-documentation/docs/source/architecture/colosseum_development_guide.rst

 Traffic Generation
 ~~~~~~~~~~~~~~~~

 Should users want to test traffic input to their radio designs prior to when the Colosseum traffic generation system is online, they may use networking tools available within the container to generate basic IP traffic.
-For some recommendations on how to test network connectivity into your application, see :doc:`Traffic Generation <traffic_generation>`.
+For some recommendations on how to test network connectivity into your application, see :doc:`Traffic Generation </radio_api_traffic/traffic_generation>`.